Travel in North Staffordshire

 By Car

 The easiest way to get into the Churnet Valley is, predictably, by car.
-There are car parks at various places around the valley, e.g. Alton, Oakamoor, Froghall Wharf, Leek Aqueduct, Consall Nature Park and Deep Hayes Country Park.
+There are car parks at various places around the valley, including Alton, Oakamoor, Froghall Wharf, Leek Aqueduct, Consall Nature Park and Deep Hayes Country Park.

 By Bike